-Funding awarded for Inclusive Economy, Skills and Culture comes from a range of different sources, including UK Government (e.g. Department for Business, Energy and Industrial Strategy and Department for Business and Trade and the Education and Skills Funding Agency), and from local sources, such as the North and West Yorkshire Business Rates Pool.
+Funding awarded for Inclusive Economy, Skills and Culture comes from a range of different sources, including UK Government (e.g. Department for Business, Energy and Industrial Strategy and Department for Business and Trade and the Education and Skills Funding Agency), and from a range of local sources.
 This focusses on helping existing businesses to grow, attracting new business investment to the City Region and addressing skills shortages at all levels.